Doctor consulting about the WID® easy Test

 The false positive rate is twenty times higher with ultrasound than with the WID®-easy test (52.6% vs. 2.6%).
 Using the WID®-easy test can therefore avoid 95% of invasive diagnostic procedures in women who are ultimately found not to have endometrial cancer.

-Sensitivity, negative predictive value (NPV) and the rate of false negatives are comparable for both methods.
+Sensitivity, the negative predictive value (NPV) and the rate of false negative results are comparable for both methods.

 (Evans et al., The Lancet Oncology, 2023)